pughlab/crescent/README.md

 # CReSCENT: CanceR Single Cell ExpressioN Toolkit

+CReSCENT is an intuitive and scalable web portal incorporating a containerized pipeline execution engine for standardized analysis of single-cell RNA sequencing (scRNA-seq) data.

 This repository contains applications implemented for CReSCENT.
-They work as either one-line-command scripts or as a web portal implemented using the Common Workflow Language at https://crescent.cloud which has its own repository at https://github.com/pughlab/crescent-frontend.
+Scripts work as one-line-commands using the R library(optparse).
+We also provide a Graphic User Interface (GUI) web version ready to be used without the user needing to install any sotware at https://crescent.cloud.
+CReSCENT's GUI has its own repository at https://github.com/pughlab/crescent-frontend.

-There are three directories in this repository: `bin`, `doc` and `examples`. `bin` contains the applications code, `doc` contains documentation, including dependencies, and `Examples` provides links to inputs and expected outputs.
+This repository has three main directories: `bin`, `doc` and `examples`. `bin` contains the applications code, `doc` contains documentation, including dependencies, and `examples` provides links to inputs and expected outputs.

 bin
 ================